Iron Range: Culture

 Immigrants from over 23 countries settled the area, drawn to the mining industry.
 By 1910 the Finns were the largest immigrant group, followed by Slovenes and Croats from the Austrian Empire, and Italians and Swedes.
 Over time the area developed a strong "Ranger" culture and accent.
 This northern Minnesota accent is still present in the area, especially among older people; hence the popular nickname "da Range".
-Ice hockey is a predominant sport in the region, which has produced several NHL players as well as all three members of the "Iron line" from the 1980 U.S.A.
-Hockey Miracle on Ice team.
-In 2022, a documentary focusing on high school hockey in the Iron Range was released.

 The regional culture is strongly linked to former periods of steady, usually well-paid mining employment, although in recent decades, the region's outdoor recreation and relative remoteness has attracted new residents unconnected to the industry.
 There are tensions between supporters and detractors of mining, especially over the potential reuse of ironworks to exploit copper ores.
 Bob Dylan, who grew up in Hibbing, memorialized the Iron Range in the 1963 song "North Country Blues", a lament portraying hard times in the region.
 Presented in his 1964 album The Times They Are a-Changin', it includes such lines as: